jakobhuerner/jakobhuerner.github.io/_posts/2020-11-15-leanest_highest_quality_casual_photography_setup.md

 image: /images/20201115/s20201115-1.jpg
 ---

+_Originally published in 2020 and subsequently updated, this post features equipment that, while aging, remains fundamentally relevant._

 ## The history

 After I have spent a lot of time on photography and cameras [in the past](../my_personal_photography_history), I almost gave up on more ambitious photography in recent years.
 On the one hand because there is not so much spare time on hand for a young father.
 On the other hand due to the fact the cameras in our pockets (i.e. smartphones) got so incredibly good and thus reduce the need for a bulky DSLR.